 The appropriate gear and equipment are required to climb Kilimanjaro.
 Kilimanjaro treks have a wide range of temperatures so the best clothing is a lot of layers.
 Such clothing is easier to adjust as the temperature fluctuates and is more effective than a few thick items of clothing.
-Special attention should be made to the fabric of base and middle layers; these garments should be constructed of moisture wicking material that effectively pull sweat away from the body to keep you dry.
+Special attention should be made to the fabric of base and middle layers; these garments should be constructed of moisture wicking material that effectively pulls sweat away from the body to keep you dry.
 Cotton is a very poor fabric for trekking and should not be worn.

 Porter loads are limited by our standards of porter treatment as well as by Kilimanjaro National Park authorities.
-Each client should bring a maximum of 15 kg of luggage for porters to carry onto Kilimanjaro, so please choose your gear sparingly.
+Each client should bring a maximum of 33 lbs/15 kg of luggage for porters to carry onto Kilimanjaro, so please choose your gear sparingly.
 The luggage, which should be contained in a duffel bag, will be weighed prior to departure.

 As noted previously, clients will only carry a medium-sized daypack, containing items that you will need during your daily walks.
 Accordingly, your duffel bag should contain the items that you will not need between campsites.
-The porters will carry your duffel bag inside another heavyweight client bag to give it further protection from dust, water and abrasions.
-Any items that are not needed for the climb at all can be be safely stored in the hotel.
+The porters will carry your duffle bag inside another heavyweight client bag to give it further protection from dust, water and abrasions.
+Any items that are not needed for the climb at all can be safely stored in the hotel.

 1. Use Layers of Clothing